 - Quarries (February 2014) (PDF 82 kB)

 - A comprehensive and useful map detailing Queensland's mineral, petroleum and energy operations and resources.

 - Brochures providing an overview of Queensland's coal, mineral and coal seam gas sectors.

 - A Mining Industry Report (PDF, 2.0 MB) on the economic significance of mining and mineral processing in the Central Queensland region.

-A wide range of departmental publications, registers and information is available for viewing and purchase at the department's information centre.
+A wide range of departmental publications, registers and information is available for purchase from GSQ Sales.

 Fax: (07) 3003 1541